 \subsection{Spectra in the optical limit}

-In Fig.~\ref{fig:loss_q0} we compare the computed RPA loss function of V, Cu, and Zn in the optical limit, with EELS measurements from the EELS Atlas~\cite{eels_atlas} and REELS data and IPA from Ref.~\cite{Werner2009JPCRD}.
+In Fig.~\ref{fig:loss_q0} we compare the computed RPA loss function of V, Cu, and Zn in the optical limit, with EELS measurements from the EELS Atlas~\cite{eels_atlas} and REELS data and IPA of Ref.~\cite{Werner2009JPCRD}.
 These are examples of materials with complex screening effects resulting in several peaks in their response function, that require a description beyond a single pole PPA model~\cite{Nilsson1977PRB,book_Palik1985,Leon2023PRB}.

-The raw EELS data from Ref.~\cite{eels_atlas} includes a background intensity from the zero-loss peak, which we removed using a standard power law model~\cite{Stoger2008Micron,Egerton2011book}, while the remaining intensity was normalized according to the maximum RPA intensity.
-These measurements have a lower resolution and a larger instrumental broadening than those of Ref.~\cite{Werner2009JPCRD}, however, for most cases, the energy range is larger, providing information on the tail of the spectra.
+As mentioned in Sec.~\ref{sec:mat}, the raw EELS data provided in Ref.~\cite{eels_atlas} includes a background intensity from the zero-loss peak, was removed using a standard power law model~\cite{Stoger2008Micron,Egerton2011book}, while the remaining intensity was normalized according to the maximum RPA intensity.
+These measurements have a lower resolution and a larger instrumental broadening than those of Ref.~\cite{Werner2009JPCRD}; however, for most cases, the energy range is larger, providing information on the tail of the spectra.
 The experimental loss function of Ref.~\cite{Werner2009JPCRD} was obtained by performing Kramers-Kronig transformations~\cite{Werner2009JPCRD,Egerton2011book} on the raw REELS data.
 The results in the tail region are therefore affected by the finite energy interval in the frequency integral of such transformations, and in several cases, like Cu, are less accurate than the direct EELS measurements.